 In the original Lease and Transfer Agreement, the university leased the real property of the UT Memorial Research Center and Hospital to UHS for a term of 50 years.
 This lease was pursuant to the Lease and Transfer Agreement described in Note 18.
 This lease was classified as a direct financing lease.
 The guaranteed lease payment of \$50 million was to be paid by UHS in annual payments through 2021.
-The amount of the annual payments were the lesser of 1) 20% of the hospital's net operating profit for the applicable calendar year; or 2) \$3 million or the greater amount resulting from the application of an index, as specified in the agreement.
+The amount of the annual payments was the lesser of 1) 20% of the hospital's net operating profit for the applicable calendar year; or 2) \$3 million or the greater amount resulting from the application of an index, as specified in the agreement.
 The payment of \$50 million was guaranteed by March 15, 2021.
+A final payment on the original Lease and Transfer Agreement of \$73,457 was received on March 15, 2021.

 On January 10, 2019, the university and UHS executed an amendment that negotiated an annual lease payment for the next 30 years of the lease.
 Beginning January 1, 2021, future lease payments will be based on the continuing financial position of UHS.
-See note 18 for more details on these payments.
+See Note 18 for more details on these payments.
 Due to the nature of the calculation of these future payments, the university cannot reasonably estimate the future lease payments to be received.
 Therefore, no lease payment receivable amount can be recorded for these future payments.